-This page was created to help victims understand the full range of options and put them in touch with reputable companies who can help them recover losses.
+This page was created to help victims of bad suppliers understand the full range of options available in China.
+It answers the key questions:

 Depending on what county you are from, your embassy in China may be a bit more helpful than the Chinese embassy, but do not expect the embassy staff to lead the charge to get your money back.
 Most of the time they will suggest you contact a local lawyer.

 Can Chinese Police / Interpol help get your money back?

 Unless your loss is very large, you will find little support from the police in China or Interpol as they are simply overwhelmed.
 If you are lucky enough to get the attention of the Chinese police, you will be asked to file a report, which most likely must be done in person and in Chinese.
 That means you fly to China or appoint somebody to represent you.
 Be careful when granting a power of attorney!
 And be VERY careful approaching the target company in person in a foreign county, for obvious reasons.